 You can’t come to Nebraska and not try the Runza fast-food joint, or at least that is what I was told.
 Serving the sandwich of the same name, a Runza is a bread pocket filled with beef, kraut, onions, and seasonings.
 Runza sandwiches come in different sizes and with different proteins.
 I preferred adding cheese to my Runza sandwich.

-Runza also has good burgers, crinkle-cut fries, and onion rings.
-I really enjoyed the sandwich with its bold flavors.
-I can see why it is a Nebraskan favorite!
+Runza features good burgers, crinkle-cut fries, and onion rings.
+I enjoyed the traditional Runza sandwich with its bold flavors, and can easily see why they are a Nebraskan favorite!

 Another impressive Nebraska Brewery, Thunderhead Brewing Company, has a laid-back non-nonsense vibe but does a heck of a job brewing craft beer and red cream soda.
 I don’t know which of the two I enjoyed the most!

 Trevor, Thunderhead’s owner, tries exotic combinations with his beers such as Prairie Peach Wheat or the Jalapeño Ale, though Golden Frau Honey Wheat is the most requested beer.
-Thunderhead’s food menu offers bar bites and speciality pizzas such as Buffalo Chicken, Hula Hula (ham and pineapple), and Thunder Pie with chicken, bacon, alfredo sauce, jalapenos, and cheese.
+Thunderhead’s food menu offers bar bites and specialty pizzas such as Buffalo Chicken, Hula Hula (ham and pineapple), and Thunder Pie with chicken, bacon, alfredo sauce, jalapenos, and cheese.
 I’ll take them all, please!
-We visited the brewery in Kearney but there are two others, in Omaha and Axtell.
+We visited the brewery in Kearney, but there are two others in Omaha and Axtell.

-#8 Sip Delicious Wine at Mac’s Creek Winery & Vineyard
+8. Sip Wine at Mac’s Creek Winery & Vineyard

-Mac’s Creek Winery & Wineyard, in Lexington, Nebraska maintains 35-acres of grapes since 1999.
-Those grapes yield 17,000 gallons of wine, the second largest amount in the state of Nebraska.
-The award-winning winery practices vine-to-table sustainable craftsmanship and prides themselves on setting the bar high for other wineries and vineyards to be 100% pesticide free, which is not an easy task for fruit growers.
+Mac’s Creek Winery & Vineyard, in Lexington, Nebraska, maintains 35-acres of grapes since 1999.
+Those grapes yield 17,000 gallons of wine, the second-largest amount in the state of Nebraska.
+The award-winning winery practices vine-to-table sustainable craftsmanship and pride themselves on setting the bar high for other wineries and vineyards to be 100% pesticide-free, which is not an easy task for fruit growers.

-Besides wine, Mac’s Creek also makes amazing hard ciders.
+Besides wine, Mac’s Creek also makes terrific hard ciders.
 My favorite is the Crabby Abby.
 You can pair your drinks with snacks such as Bavarian Pretzel Sticks, roasted almonds, and Spinach Artichoke Dip.

-#10 Learn about History at the Lewis and Clark Visitor Center
+10. Learn History at the Lewis and Clark Visitor Center

 If you are a fan of history, you will love the Lewis and Clark Visitor Center in Omaha.
-It is a treasure trove of information about the famous journey of Meriwether Lewis and William Clark that still fascinates us 200+ years later.
-This National Park Service center celebrates the fabled journey along the Lewis & Clark Scenic Byway in the state of Nebraska, which is also the historic trail headquarters.
+It is a treasure trove of information about the extraordinary journey of Meriwether Lewis and William Clark that still fascinates us 200+ years later.
+This National Park Service center celebrates the legendary pilgrimage along the Lewis & Clark Scenic Byway in the state of Nebraska, which is also the historic trail headquarters.

 Tip: Don’t forget to get your NPS passport stamped during your visit!

-Between the prairies of the Great Plains, abundance of wildlife, majestic Sandhill dunes, and impressive eats and drinks, Nebraska left a lasting impression on this Florida gal.
+Between the prairies of the Great Plains, an abundance of wildlife, majestic Sandhill dunes, and excellent eats and drinks, Nebraska left a lasting impression on this Florida gal.
 If you haven’t visited yet, prepare to be delighted in the harmony of how equal parts beauty, preservation, and growth transform Nebraska into a force to be reckoned with.
-Starting with these 10 things you must do in Nebraska, you’re going to love it!
+Starting with these ten things you must do in Nebraska; you’re going to love it!